CityofSantaMonica/GTFS/Routes-Stops/README.md

 # Routes and Stops

+- The stops file is derived from the current GTFS data.
+- The routes file is derived from a different system.
-There are some inaccuracies in the route vectors (they do not follow street center lines correctly).
+- There are some inaccuracies in the route vectors (they do not follow street center lines correctly).

 ## How you can help